preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 There are three roles that can be added as tenant contacts in Omnia Admin:

-* Main Contacts: Will receive important announcements from the product team regarding for example retirement of features or major service interruptions.
+* Main Contacts: Will receive important announcements from the product team regarding for retirement of features or major service interruptions.
 * Security Contacts: Will recieve a message from the product team on any suspected or ascertained security breach in the system.
 * Update Notification: Will receive an automatic e-mail from the system whenever the tenant has been updated with a new version of the core product or any extension.